Dirty dog teeth make for stinky dog breath!

 The best place to find safe chews (green or not) is your vet’s office.
 If your vet doesn’t sell dental dog chews, ask the staff to recommend an appropriate and safe brand.

-2. Provide Appropriate Toys for Better Dog Dental Health
+2. Provide Appropriate Toys for Healthy Dog Gums and Teeth

 Many dogs enjoy chewing on soft, non-edible bones that have bumps and some flexibility.
 These bones help remove plaque and clean teeth.
 Again, ask your vet for recommendations and see if any options are sold at your vet’s clinic.
 My dogs do well with the Nylabone brand.